Low Sodium Sugar Cookies with Buttercream Icing Recipe

 Instructions

-• To a stand mixer (or to a large mixing bowl) add the unsalted butter (softened to room temperature) and the granulated sugar.
+• To a large mixing bowl, or to a stand mixer, add the unsalted butter (softened to room temperature) and the granulated sugar.
 Cream the butter and sugar together until well mixed.
 I mixed it for ~3 minutes on medium-high speed in my mixer.

-• Add in the eggs , vanilla extract, and sodium-free baking powder.
+• Add in the eggs, the vanilla extract, and the almond extract.
 Mix for another 3 minutes until all ingredients are well mixed into the dough.

 • Preheat the oven to 350 degrees Fahrenheit.
 Cover a large baking sheet with parchment paper.
-Divide your dough (I divided mine into thirds) and place it on a rolling mat.
+Scoop out 1/4 cup of dough per cookie.

 Notes